Parents & Families

 - Encourage your student to attend leadership programs sponsored by the Department of Campus Life.

 Whether it's stress, illness, or roommate issues, college students may need help throughout their time at Arkansas Tech University.
-The Division of Student Services can provide support and assistance.
+The Office of Fraternity and Sorority Life, Department of Campus Life, and Division of Student Affairs can provide support and assistance.
 We encourage you to reach out and contact us.
 We can connect students to the appropriate resources.

 Call 479-968-0276 or visit the 2nd floor of Doc Bryan.